 The company manages its liquidity risk by maintaining adequate cash reserves and continuously monitoring forecast and actual cash flows while matching the maturity of financial assets and liabilities.
 The company has surplus cash assets so liquidity risk is minimal.

-14. Contingent Liability
+15. Contingent Liability

-The Continence Foundation of Australia does not have any contingent liability as at 30 June 2018 (2017: Nil).
+The Foundation does not have any contingent liability as at 30 June 2019 (2018 Nil).